Skip to content

 Year 1

 I spent most of my time patching up existing designs as they were being implemented, and rushing to design new features using problematic components in the name of speed and consistency.
 Alongside that I was creating ad-hoc marketing assets while building a component library in Figma and laying the foundations of a design system on the side.
-Due to ever-looming deadlines, rethinking flows was off the table.
-I hated adapting work I believed was poorly thought-out.

 Here’s the component system in action: